The Complete List: 25 Beginner Tips for Running for Weight Loss

 Over the last decade or so of running, I’ve learned how to use running to help weight loss.

-The problem I had when I first started running was thinking I could eat whatever I wanted after I ran.
+The problem I had when I first started running for weight loss was thinking I could eat whatever I wanted after I ran.
 But there’s a huge issue with that kind of mindset.
 Consider a simple calculation.

 It’s said that most people burn about 100 calories per mile (which on average is about 10 minutes of running).